How do French inheritance and succession laws work?

 Maximise the value of the estate through currency planning

-In most inheritance cases, you will have an Inheritance Tax sum to pay, but you can maximise the value of any estate left to you by using a currency specialist to ensure your money is protected against fluctuating market rates.
+In many cases, there will be some Inheritance Tax payable in France, but you can maximise the value of the inheritance left to you by using a currency specialist to ensure your money is protected against fluctuating market rates.
 Currency specialists can also lock in an exchange rate that works for you using a specialist currency product called a forward contract, allowing you to forward buy currency at a set rate for up to a year.
 This is often a good idea if you have any large inheritance sums to transfer between countries, or ongoing regular payments needed after that.
 The savings all start to add up, so it is worth investigating for peace of mind at a difficult time.

-We can put you in touch with Smart Currency Exchange, rate #1 in the UK for money transfer and the recipients of over a thousand five-star reviews from our readers.
+We can put you in touch with Smart Currency Exchange, rated #1 in the UK for money transfers and the recipients of over a thousand five-star reviews from our readers.

 Oops!
 We could not locate your form.